agentsofthesystem/oracle/docs/source/agent_smith/developer.md

 mechanism.
 One need only enable the policy and repeat the step.
 [Here is more information](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.security/set-executionpolicy?view=powershell-7.3) to set this up properly.

+## Style Guide

+### Style Guide Introduction

+This is a loose guide to how the python code should look at a minimum.
+The author of this software recognizes that nothing is perfect, so all code should move toward better styling, documentation, typing (etc..) over time.
+Not away from it and get worse.
+Therefore, not all code will immediately look this way, but will get better and better over time.

+### Software Documenation

+All files, classes and methods should have pydocstyle type comments.
+The goal is to autodoc the software in this documentation and achieve that over time.

+### Software Typing / Type Hints

+The PEP 484 standard for typing shall be followed and strived for; https://peps.python.org/pep-0484/.

+This applies to function signatures, class attributes, and where ever it makes sense.

+### Formatting

+In general, to take away people arguing this vs that for formatting of code, all formatting will be done by the "black" python package.
+It's not perfect but it's consistent which is the goal.

+Before each commit simply tyep "black ." and all source code will be re-formatted.

+For more information, check out black's ReadTheDocs here; https://black.readthedocs.io/en/stable/index.html.

 ## Software Testing

 This software uses the coverage and pytest python packages for a testing framework.
 All tests are in the "tests" folder,